KrzysztofKowalczyk/pages/index.md

 - [x] Render using tui.editor
 - [ ] Support for mermaid in fences
 - [ ] Solve lack of .hljs on pre (lack of style background from highlight.js themes for code :/)
+- [ ] Customize or pick better theme

 A **simple** md *file*